Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: SemVID

 In dot-product attention, a token routes less mass to tokens with low feature similarity.
 Consequently, long-range evidence propagation is most likely to bottleneck at frames where the visual state changes sharply.
 We therefore identify motion tokens from regions with strong temporal feature variation by scoring each patch with a cheap token-level difference $m_{\text{mot}}^{(t,p)}$:

 Large $m_{\text{mot}}^{(t,p)}$ indicates a strong local transition, where temporal connectivity is typically most fragile.
-Identifying such regions helps bridge evidence across frames.
-A formal definition of temporal connectivity is provided in Appx.~\ref{appx:pre:cfc}.
+Identifying such regions helps preserve relay tokens that bridge evidence before and after the transition.
+A formal definition of temporal connectivity is provided in Appx.
+A.3.

 Since motion alone may be dominated by camera jitter or background changes, we make motion selection query-aware by fusing motion with query relevance: